foxnet12/Clustering-San-Francisco-Airport/README.md

 #                   San Francisco Airport Clustering

-## Using the Elbow method find the optimal curve.
+## Using the Elbow method to find the optimal curve.

 ## Work steps: